maholick/md-pdf-conversion/README.md

 # Information

-This setup converts markdown files to beautiful PDFs using pandoc pandoc, texlive and the [Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) markdown template.
-Not all markdown flavors are supported to pandoc limitations, but vanilla markdown works like a charm.
+This setup converts Markdown files to beautiful PDFs using pandoc, TeX Live and the "Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template)" Markdown template.
+Not all Markdown flavours are supported to pandoc limitations, but vanilla markdown works like a charm.

 The docker setup uses: